 “Very interesting results.
 More ease to the music.
 Even cleaner tighter bass.
 Less glare but without losing detail.
 Definite improvement.” – Anand

 We would like to clarify some of the confusion that exists about adding network isolators to audio networks.
 All Ethernet connections are galvanically isolated with a built-in transformer per the Ethernet specification.
 Transformers inherently provide a level of protection and common-mode noise rejection.
 However, non-medical grade transformers are usually wound with enamel-coated wire insulation to reduce production costs.
-In an overvoltage situation, this type of insulation can suffer from flashover or overheat due to extra current flow, putting all of the devices on your network at risk.
+These are inherently noisier than our specially designed transformers.
+Additionally, in an overvoltage situation, this type of insulation can suffer from flashover or overheat due to extra current flow, putting all of the devices on your network at risk.
 Our network isolators are designed with a transformer which meets stringent medical device standards resulting in 4 times the overvoltage protection of a standard Ethernet transformer.
-Furthermore, our EN-60KDS, EN-70HD and EN-100C products incorporate a transient voltage suppression diode array to clamp down on voltage spikes that may appear on either side of the network isolator.
+Furthermore, our EN-70HD and EN-100C products incorporate a transient voltage suppression diode array to clamp down on voltage spikes that may appear on either side of the network isolator.
 By design, the shield of the Ethernet cable is interrupted as it passes through our products.
 This prevents noise that may be traveling on the shield from reaching your equipment’s analog circuitry.

 Reprinted with permission from AudioScienceReview.